HosseinKeipour/HosseinKeipour/README.md

 - 👋 Hi, I’m @HosseinKeipour
 - 👀 I’m interested in Python, Machine Learning, and cyber security
-- 🌱 I’m currently learning System developer (IT Security) at Lexicon

 <!---
 HosseinKeipour/HosseinKeipour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.